beetbox/beets/_posts/2016-06-19-sqlite-performance.md

 ---
-title: "we're pretty happy with SQLite & not urgently interested in a fancier DBMS"
+title: "we’re pretty happy with SQLite & not urgently interested in a fancier DBMS"
 ---

 Every once in a while, someone suggests that beets should use a "real database."
 I think this means storing music metadata in [PostgreSQL][] or [MySQL][] as an alternative to our current [SQLite][] database.
 The idea is that a more complicated DBMS should be faster, especially for huge music libraries.